piavgh/nestjs-order-management/README.md

 You can easily swap Nest.js with other backend technologies such as Java, Golang, Rust (maybe) ... for learning purpose.

+## Things to improve

+- [ ] Optimize query to get number of products for daily report
+- [ ] Optimize query to get most sales product for daily report
+- [ ] Test coverage
+- [ ] DTO validation (before saving into database)
+- [ ] Validate API request parameters

 ## Quick start

 If you want to quickly run this project on localhost, run these commands: